-(Juan Doe XVII and all members of the Unjust Enrichment Class against all Defendants)
+(Juan Doe XVII and all members of the Unjust Enrichment Class)

-659. The Plaintiffs repeat and reallege each and every allegation set forth in the foregoing paragraphs as if fully set forth herein.

-- 660. As alleged above, Dinant occupied, and/or still occupies to this day, extensive farmland in the Aguán.
-Facussé's ability to hold and use these properties including 9 de Agosto, Concepción, Isla 1, Isla 2, Marañones, Lempira, Occidental, Paso Aguán, Laureles, San Isidro, Aurora, Confianza, Camarones, Chile, Tranvio, Brisas del Aguán, Panamá, and Plantel farms was achieved through fraud, intimidation, or outright violence committed against the Unjust Enrichment Class members.
-This benefit, which was conferred unjustly, enriched Dinant and, through Dinant's repayment of loans, IFC and IFC-AMC, deprived farmer cooperatives (and their shareholders) who had previously worked and held this land of their shares and ownership interest.
+- 603. The Plaintiffs repeat and reallege each and every allegation set forth in the foregoing paragraphs as if fully set forth herein. - 604.
+As alleged above, Dinant occupied, and/or still occupies to this day, extensive farmland in the Aguán.
+Facussé's ability to hold and use these properties including 9 de Agosto, Concepción, Isla 1, Isla 2, Marañones, Lempira, Occidental, Paso Aguán, Laureles, San Isidro, Aurora, Confianza, Camarones, Chile, Tranvio, Brisas del Aguán, Panamá, and Plantel farms - was achieved through fraud, intimidation, or outright violence committed against the Unjust Enrichment Class members.
+This benefit, which unjustly enriched Dinant and, through Dinant's repayment of loans, IFC and IFC-AMC, deprived farmer cooperatives (and their shareholders) - who had previously worked and held this land of their shares and ownership interest.
 When farmer cooperatives and federations tried various tactics including lawsuits, land occupations, land cultivation, and negotiation to win back the land that was unjustly taken from them, Dinant responded with violence.
-To this day, Dinant unjustly retains this benefit and confers it upon IFC and IFC-AMC, who glean profits from Dinant's repayment on its loans to IFC and IFC-AMC and to Ficohsa to the impoverishment and detriment of Plaintiffs. - 661.
-This land and its profits constitute a benefit that members of the Unjust Enrichment Class conferred (albeit unwillingly) on IFC and IFC-AMC, and IFC and IFC-AMC retain that benefit and are enriched by it to this day via the profits that they accumulate from their investments and/or ownership interests in Dinant and/or Ficohsa. - 662.
+To this day, Dinant unjustly retains this benefit and confers it

+- upon IFC and IFC-AMC, who glean profits from Dinant's repayment on its loans to IFC and IFC-AMC and to Ficohsa. - 605.
+This land and its profits constitute a benefit that members of the Unjust Enrichment Class conferred (albeit unwillingly) on IFC and IFC-AMC, and IFC and IFC-AMC retain that benefit and are enriched by it to this day via the profits that they accumulate from their investments and/or ownership interests in Dinant and/or Ficohsa. - 606.
 As a result of this unjust conferral of benefits upon Dinant and IFC and IFC-AMC,